InlineManual/inlinemanual-ruby/README.md

 InlineManual - Ruby bindings
 ============================

-*Warning: This gem is under heavy development!*
+*Warning: This gem is under heavy development!
+Check [TODO](https://github.com/InlineManual/inlinemanual-php/blob/master/README.md) for the overview of the current state.*

 Official Ruby gem for the [Inline Manual API](https:://inlinemanual.com) with Rails integration.